• Skip to primary navigation

 Winnipeg Folk Festival

 Did you know that Winnipeg is known for having one of the best folk festivals in the world?
-Join hundreds of musicians and thousands of festival-goers every summer at Birds Hill Park for a celebration of some of the best of folk music.
+Join hundreds of musicians and thousands of festival-goers every summer at Birds Hill Park to celebrate some of the best of folk music at Winnipeg Folk Festival.
 With everything from local acts on small stages in the forest to Grammy-winning headliners from around the world on the main stage, the only problem you’ll have is figuring out which band to see when.

 Past performers at the Winnipeg Folk Festival include Brandi Carlile, A Tribe Called Red, Sheryl Crow, City and Colour, Kacey Musgraves, Wilco, Joan Baez, Jose Gonzalez, and so many more.